mexeniz/preo-bot/README.md

 #### Test

 We use pytest as a test runner.
-The name of test functions in 'tests' directory must begin with 'test' or else pytest cannot run those test cases.
+The name of test functions in 'tests' directory must begin with 'test_' or else pytest cannot run those test cases.

 ```
 cd tests